ben-n93/ben-n93.github.io/content/blog/where_are_australias_pipelines.md

 Title: Where are Australia's oil and gas pipelines located?
 Date: 2023-03-22
+Description: Where Australia's existing and gas pipelines are located.
+How I created an interactive map of this using Python and Folium.
 Tags: data-visualisation, geospatial-data

 Recently I was browsing Geoscience Australia's datasets and came across